fbpx

 In organic gardening, pests are controlled by the simplest method possible.
 For instance, aphids are simply sprayed off with a sharp stream of water.
 If the aphids continue to return, a simple spray can be made from kitchen ingredients to keep them under control.

 The significant presence of a pest in a garden usually means that the ecosystem is not in balance.
 In organic gardens, gardeners expect to observe some pests here and there throughout the year, but not in quantities large enough to harm plants.
-Additionally, healthy plants that have not been stressed by chemical fertilizers or pesticides are more able to withstand and defend against pest attacks.
+Additionally, healthy plants that chemical fertilizers or pesticides have not stressed are more able to withstand and defend against pest attacks.

 Organic gardening encourages beneficial insects and critters, including pollinators and pest predators.
 Pest predators like birds, spiders, and bats can keep pest levels under control without the use of harmful chemicals.